-Free Subscribers increased by 2.0 million, or 14.6%, to 15.7 million at December 31, 2022 as compared to 13.7 million at December 31, 2021.

-Free Subscribers increased by 4.2 million, or 43.8%, to 13.7 million as of December 31, 2021 as compared to 9.5 million as of December 31, 2020.
+Free Subscribers increased by 2.0 million, or 14.6%, to 15.7 million as of December 31, 2022 as compared to 13.7 million as of December 31, 2021.
+As of December 31, 2022, Active Free Subscribers decreased by 0.2 million, or 5.2%, to 4.3 million as compared to 4.5 million as of December 31, 2021.

 Paid Subscribers.
 We define Paid Subscribers as the total number of unique subscribers with at least one paid subscription at the end of the period.
 We view the number of Paid Subscribers at the end of a given period as a key indicator of the attractiveness of our products and services, as well as the efficacy of our marketing in converting Free Subscribers to Paid Subscribers and generating direct-to-paid Paid Subscribers.
-We seek to grow our Paid Subscriber base through performance marketing directly to prospective and existing subscribers across a variety of media, channels, and platforms.
+We grow our Paid Subscriber base through performance marketing directly to prospective and existing subscribers across a variety of media, channels, and platforms.